Wolox/serenity-selenium-bootstrap/README.md

 # screenplay-java-bootstrap
-Serenity + screenplay bootstrap from Wolox part of Accenture
+Serenity + screenplay for automation web bootstrap from Wolox part of Accenture